1981 Barrington Tops Cessna 210 disappearance

-The 1981 Barrington Tops Cessna 210 disappearance relates to the mysterious disappearance of a Cessna 210 flying from Whitsunday Coast Airport to Bankstown Airport via Gold Coast Airport.
+On 9 August 1981, a Cessna 210 flying from Whitsunday Coast Airport to Bankstown Airport via Gold Coast Airport lost contact after flying into adverse weather.
 The last known contact with the aircraft was in the Barrington Tops area.
 Nothing further was heard and no trace of the aircraft or its occupants has so far been found despite extensive searches.

-Accident

-VH-MDX was a Cessna 210 which disappeared in New South Wales, Australia in 1981.
-No trace of the aircraft, or occupants, has ever been found.

 Background

-VH-MDX was chartered by four Sydney workmates for a flight back from the Whitsunday Coast Airport on Sunday 9 August 1981.
+VH-MDX, a Cessna 210, was chartered by four Sydney workmates for a flight back from the Whitsunday Coast Airport on Sunday 9 August 1981.
 The men had been sailing in the Whitsunday Passage.
 MDX stopped to refuel at Gold Coast Airport near Coolangatta and took off again at 5:02 p.m.
 The pilot had submitted a flight plan following the coast to Taree thence inland via Craven and Singleton to Bankstown, a suburb of Sydney.